• About

 Startup Procedures

-• Open feed table/tailgate, remove any stowed items (i.e. cones) Make sure cones are set up behind chipper where operator will be working.
+• Open feed table/tailgate, remove any stowed items (i.e., cones)

-• Make sure access panels for maintenance and adjustment are closed and secure prior to operation.
+• Make sure cones are set up behind the chipper where the operator will be working.
+Make sure access panels for maintenance and adjustment are closed and secure prior to operation.

 • Engage clutch below 10,000 rpm

-Operating a Chipper
+Operating A Chipper

 • ALL Operators must be certified to prior to using a chipper.

 • Ear and eye protection must be worn.
-Tear-away style vests must be worn near traffic or for high visibility situations.
+Tear-away style vests must be worn near traffic or for high-visibility situations.

-• Workers must wear close-fitting clothing, gloves without cuffs, long pants without cuffs and anti skid-resistant foot wear.
+• Workers must wear close-fitting clothing, gloves without cuffs, long pants without cuffs, and anti-skid-resistant footwear.
 Clothing should be tucked in.
 Long hair must be tied back.
 Watches and jewelry must not be worn.

 • While operating the chipper, NEVER reach into a chipper with the engine on or feed wheel turning-always wait for it to be completely shut down and motionless.